potassco/clingo/STYLE.md

     API clarity.
   - Document enumeration values and sometimes member variables inline using `//!<`.
   - Manually reflow long documentation lines for readability.
+  - Logical blocks should be separated by a blank line including the parameter list.

 ## Notes